cs50/cs50.readthedocs.io/lab.md

 ## Acknowledgements

-Special thanks to CS50's friends at [Next Tech](https://next.tech/) and [Google](https://www.google.com/) for their support of this app!
+Special thanks to CS50's friends at [Google](https://www.google.com/) and [Pluralsight](https://www.pluralsight.com/) for their support of this app!